chocoapp/cognito-proxy/README.md

 ### Strategies

-The `secretLookup` function can be sync or `async`.
-You can implement any strategy to lookup your secrets.
+The `secretLookup` function implements a strategy to lookup your secrets.
 For your convenience, this package comes with a couple of strategies:

 - fetchFromCognito
 - fetchFromSSM
-- localObject
-- localMap
 - constant

 #### fetchFromCognito